Chairperson: Dr. Cynthia Smith

 Once sequence evidence is accumulated on functional family members (which may or may not have been previously identified as members) a systematic naming scheme should be applied to the family as in Section 2.6.2.

 Sequencing can identify genes that are clearly members of a family (paralogs).
 Where possible, members of the family should be named and symbolized using the same stem followed by a serial number.
 The same family members in different mammalian species (orthologs) should, wherever possible, be given the same name and symbol.
 Pseudogenes should be suffixed by -ps and a serial number if there are multiple pseudogenes.
 It has been shown that functional activity of a designated pseudogene can occur in different strains or tissues.
 Therefore, pseudogenes are generally assigned the next number or letter in the relevant gene family symbol series, suffixed by a "-ps" for pseudogene and with "pseudogene" included in its name.
 Note that the numbering of pseudogenes among species is independent and no relationship should be implied among mouse, rat, or human pseudogenes based on their serial numbering.
 Genes that are known to be pseudogenes in any mouse strain are given a strain specific marker biotype note that includes strain-specific functional information.

-In rat, calmodulin pseudogenes 1 and 2, Calm-ps1 and Calm-ps2 In mouse, phosphoglycerate kinase 1, pseudogenes 1 to 7, Pgk1-ps1 to Pgk1-ps7 In mouse, Ces2a, Ces2b, Ces2c, Ces2d-ps, Ces2e Members of the carboxylesterase 2 gene family, where Ces2d-ps appears as a unique entity in the series of named carboxylesterase 2 family members.
+In rat, calmodulin pseudogenes 1 and 2, Calm-ps1 and Calm-ps2 In mouse, phosphoglycerate kinase 1, pseudogenes 1 to 4, Pgk1-ps1 to Pgk1-ps4 In mouse, Ces2a, Ces2b, Ces2c, Ces2d-ps, Ces2e, Ces2f, Ces2g, Ces2h Members of the carboxylesterase 2 gene family, where Ces2d-ps appears as a unique entity in the series of named carboxylesterase 2 family members.

 Numerous gene families have been recognized and given systematic nomenclature.
 Information on these families can be found at family-specific web sites, some of which are linked from MGD and RGD.
 Names and symbols of new members of these families should follow the rules of the particular family and ideally be assigned in consultation with the curator of that family.
 Nomenclature schemes and curation of new families benefit from examination of existing models.